Understanding GNFR Perfect Delivery

 What Is GNFR Perfect Delivery?

-The perfect GNFR purchase order delivery (or Perfect Delivery, for short) is one that is received OTIF (on time, in full) and meets the following specifications:
+The perfect GNFR purchase order delivery (or Perfect Delivery, for short) is one that is received on time and in full and meets the following specifications:

 - Correct item(s)